 Organisation Structure & Supply Chains

-The Prax Group expects its suppliers and customers to obey national and international laws and regulations, including those that require them to treat workers and employees fairly, to provide a safe working environment and to protect the quality of the working environment.
+The Prax Group expects its suppliers and customers to obey national and international laws and regulations, including those that require them to treat workers and employees fairly, and comply with the Prax Fair Treatment Policy, which is designed to ensure a safe working environment and to protect the quality of that working environment.

-The Prax Group has a zero-tolerance policy to human trafficking and slavery.
+The Prax Group is introducing anti-modern slavery wording into its contracts.
+The Group has a zero-tolerance policy towards human trafficking and slavery.
 Any allegations of practices that are contrary to the Group’s values and ethics will be investigated and, where appropriate, will result in suppliers or customers being required to take corrective action or, in serious cases, contracts with offending suppliers or customers will be terminated.

-Policies in relation to Slavery & Human Trafficking
+Policies In Relation To Modern Slavery & Human Trafficking

 Joint business ventures which are not operated by the Prax Group are encouraged to apply equivalent standards.